fattyageboy/berthcare/design-documentation/features/care-coordination/README.md

 No training required.
 No user guide.
 The interface communicates its purpose through **visual clarity** and **obvious affordances**.

-A nurse in the field should instantly understand: *"This is how I get help."*
+A caregiver in the field should instantly understand: _"This is how I get help."_

 ### The Best Interface is No Interface

 Technology should disappear.
-When something's wrong, the nurse shouldn't think about *using an app*—they should think about *reaching their team*.
+When something's wrong, the caregiver shouldn't think about _using an app_—they should think about _reaching their team_.

 The interface becomes invisible.
 The human connection becomes immediate.